 - Make the Base: Place all ingredients for base in food processor and blitz until combined

 - Divide mixture evenly into 6 muffin paper cases and place them in a 6 hole muffin tray to help them hold shape

-- Prepare the filling: Bake bases in oven for 10 minutes at 150 degrees C then remove and let cool to room temperature
+- Bake bases in oven for 10 minutes at 150 degrees C then remove and let cool to room temperature

 - Wash the food processor ready for the filling

-- Meanwhile, make the filling by placing all the ingredients into the food processor.
+- Prepare the filling: place all the ingredients for the cheesecake filling into the food processor.
 Blitz to combine, pausing to scrape down bits from the side and ensuring all mixture is thoroughly combine and silky smooth

 - Spoon filling into cases, and bake in oven at 150 degrees for 18 minutes